millerk22/emc2-labs/EMC2-Labs-Fall/lab02_revised.rst

    raise type_of_exception(message)

-For you vector addition function, you will want to raise this Exception ``if`` the lengths of the two vectors are different.
+For your vector addition function, you will want to raise this Exception ``if`` the lengths of the two vectors are different.

 .. code-block:: python